lars-derichter/study-smarter-with-ai-for-programmers/slides.md

 ## Step by Step (When Needed)

-Ask the system to break down complex tasks (most modern (deep) ‘thinking’ models do this for you:
+Ask the system to break down complex tasks (most ‘thinking’ models do this for you):

 ```markdown
 Can you help me build this form by: